-Scientists find potential benefit of hypericin for recurrent brain tumorsApril 11th, 2011 in Cancer /
+Scientists find potential benefit of hypericin for recurrent brain tumorsApril 11, 2011 in Medicine & Health / Cancer

 Researchers have found that a synthetic version of hypericin, a compound naturally found in St. John's wort, may be a promising treatment for patients with recurrent malignant brain tumors.
 Their findings were published online on March 31, 2011 in the journal Cancer.